WebOrigami/docs/src/content/language/hello.md

 }}
 </figure>

-Website creators refer to URLs as _routes_: when you navigate to a URL like [team/Alice.html](/demos/aboutUs/team/Alice.html), you're picking one particular route through this map of the site's content.
-Conceptually speaking, the web server starts at the tree's root on the left and then follows the keys `team` and `Alice.html` through this map to find the web page it should send to your browser.
+Website creators refer to URLs as _routes_: when you navigate to a URL like [team/Alice.html](/demos/aboutUs/team/Alice.html), you're picking one particular route through this site's tree.
+Conceptually speaking, the web server starts at the tree's root on the left and then follows the keys `team` and `Alice.html` to find the web page it will send to your browser.

 The site's complete tree is a little bigger than what's shown above, because it also includes CSS stylesheets, image files, or other resources referenced by the HTML: